The Paleo Diet for Beginners

 Where did the paleo diet come from?

 Only our cave(wo)man ancestors can know for sure when the paleo diet came into existence.
 The modern hunter-gatherer-inspired plan began in 1985 with a research study in the New England Journal of Medicine, says Loren Cordain, Ph.D., author of The Paleo Diet and professor emeritus at Colorado State University in Fort Collins, CO, who pioneered research about the eating plan.
-From there, a few other scientists-Cordain included-began investigating and writing papers and books on the topic.
+From there, Cordain and a few other scientists began investigating and writing papers and books on the topic.
 The paleo diet really picked up steam in 2008 thanks to, well, the internet and the rise of old-school workout programs like CrossFit (and a desire to eat in a similarly classic manner).
 "It spread like wildfire as people saw positive results and shared them online," says Cordain.
 (It's worth wondering: Did Cavemen Really Eat the Paleo Diet?)

 What are the benefits of the paleo diet?